ret2basic/nand2tetris/README.md

 ## Project

-In Project 1, we are going to implement the following chips:
+In Project 1, we are going to implement:

 - Not
 - And